tamhinsf/QuickTeams/README.md

 # Quick Teams for Microsoft Teams

-Clone, archive, un-archive your Micosoft Teams and manage the apps you've installed.
+Clone, archive, un-archive your Micosoft Teams and manage the apps you've installed to them.
 Here's what Quick Teams can do for you:

 * Clone an existing Team into a new one - in whole or in part!
 It's up to you to select which elements you want:
    * Channel structure